 CBAK Power paid approximately RMB40.74 million (\$6.4 million) in cash to acquire 21.56% of registered equity interests (representing 21.18% of paid-up capital) of Hitrans from Hitrans management shareholders.
 In addition, CBAK Power entered into a loan agreement with Hitrans to lend Hitrans approximately RMB131 million (\$20.6 million) (the "Hitrans Loan") by remitting approximately RMB131 million (\$20.6 million) into the account of Shaoxing Intermediate People's Court to remove the freeze on Zhejiang Meidu Graphene Technology Co., Ltd. ("Meidu Graphene")'s 60% of registered equity interests (representing 54.39% of paid-up capital) of Hitrans which freeze was imposed as a result of a lawsuit for Hitrans's failure to make payments in connection with the purchase of land use rights, plants, equipment, pollution discharge permit and other assets (the "Assets").
 CBAK Power assigned RMB118 million (\$18.5 million) of the Hitrans Loan to Mr. Junnan Ye as consideration for the acquisition of 60% of registered equity interests (representing 54.39% of paid-up capital) of Hitrans from Mr. Ye who, acting as an intermediary, first purchased the 60% of registered equity interests (representing 75.57% of paid-up capital) of Hitrans from Meidu Graphene.
 After such assignment, Hitrans shall repay Mr. Ye at least RMB70 million (\$10.84 million) within two months of obtaining title to the Assets and the rest RMB48 million (\$7.43 million) by December 31, 2021, along with a fixed interest of RMB3.5 million (\$0.54 million) which can be reduced by up to RMB1 million (\$0.15 million) if the loan is repaid before its due date.
 Hitrans shall repay the remaining approximately RMB13 million (\$2.01 million) of the Hitrans Loan to CBAK Power at an interest rate of 6% per annum.
-As of January 29, 2022, Hitrans repaid all the loan principal of RMB118 million (\$18.5 million) and interest of RMB3.5 million (\$0.54 million) to Mr. Ye.
+As of January 29, 2022, Hitrans repaid all the loan principal of RMB118 million (\$18.5 million) and interest of RMB3.5 million to Mr. Ye.

 Prior to the Acquisition, CBAK Power and Hangzhou Juzhong Daxin Asset Management Co., Ltd. ("Juzhong Daxin") entered into a framework investment agreement (the "Letter of Intent") for a potential acquisition of Hitrans, and CBAK Power paid RMB20 million (\$3.10 million) to Juzhong Daxin as a security deposit under the Letter of Intent.
 On July 27, 2021, Juzhong Daxin returned RMB7 million (\$1.1 million) of the security deposit to CBAK Power.
-The remaining RMB3 million (\$0.5 million) had not yet been repaid by Juzhong Daxin up to the date of this report.
-The Company is still negotiating with Juzhong Daxin, as Juzhong Daxin believes that according to the Security Acquisition Framework Agreement entered into between CBAK Power and Juzhong Daxin, CBAK Power should pay RMB3 million (\$0.5 million) as risk premium for facilitating the acquisition.
-CBAK Power believes it is not reasonable to pay any of the risk premium in accordance with the terms of the agreement and Juzhong Daxin should return RMB3 million (\$0.5 million) to CBAK Power.
-CBAK Power has taken legal action for the outstanding balance.
+Juzhong Daxin has refused to refund an additional RMB3 million (\$0.5 million), claiming that the amount was a justified risk premium for their facilitation of the acquisition.
+CBAK Power believes this assertion is baseless and has initiated legal proceedings against Juzhong Daxin to recover the outstanding RMB3 million.